estk/log4rs/docs/Configuration.md

       pattern: "logs/test.{}.log"
 ```

 The new component is the _policy_ field.
-A policy must have _kind_ field like most
+A policy must have the _kind_ field like most
 other components, the default (and only supported) policy is `kind: compound`.

 The _trigger_ field is used to dictate when the log file should be rolled.
 It